BE PREPARED

 Step 2

-Check the Student Route visa requirements and have your supporting evidence ready (if required [1]).
+Check the Student Route visa requirements and have your supporting documents ready (if required [1]).

 Step 3